 Norway country brief

 The Kingdom of Norway occupies the western and northern portions of the Scandinavian Peninsula in Europe, bordered by Sweden, Finland, and Russia.
 It also shares sea borders with the UK and Denmark.
-A rugged country of mountains, fjords, and glaciers, Norway covers an area of 385,155 square kilometres including the territories Svalbard (Spitzbergen) and Jan Mayen.
+A rugged country of mountains, fjords, and glaciers, Norway covers an area of 385,155 square kilometres.
 Norway also holds sovereignty over Bouvet Island in the South Atlantic Ocean.
-Norway has a population of 4.8 million of which approximately 80,000 are Sami, an indigenous people living in Norway, Sweden, Finland and Russia.
+Norway has a population of 5.0 million (2012) of which approximately 80,000 are Sami, an indigenous people living in Norway, Sweden, Finland and Russia.
 Sami settlements are located mainly in the north of the country.
 Having one of the world's highest per capita incomes, Norwegians enjoy a high standard of living, life expectancy, and overall health and housing standards.

 Norway has an open economy with a floating exchange rate.
-The International Monetary Fund (IMF) forecast in October 2009 that real GDP in Norway would contract by 1.9 per cent in 2009, before returning to positive annual growth of 1.3 per cent in 2010.
-The IMF expected annual inflation to fall from 2.3 per cent in 2009 to 1.8 per cent in 2010, but predicted a rise in unemployment from 3.3 per cent in 2009 to 3.8 per cent in 2010.
+Real GDP in Norway contracted by 1.4 per cent in 2009, before returning to positive annual growth of 0.2 per cent in 2010, 1.3 per cent in 2011 and 3.0 per cent in 2012.

 Norway's emergence as a major oil and gas producer in the mid-1970s transformed its economy.
 Norway's per capita income is one of the highest in the world due to the large influx of investment capital into its North Sea oil and gas fields and its substantial oil revenues.
 The petroleum sector contributes over half of Norway's total export revenue.
 All production activities take place off-shore in the North Sea and the Norwegian Sea.
 To insure against the eventual depletion of its oil and gas resources, Norway has created the Norwegian Government Pension Fund Global.
-The Fund manages some 2.7 trillion NKK (A$506 billion), derived from royalties on the country's oil and gas reserves.
-The fund is already about the size of the national economy.
+The Fund managed some 3,961 billion NKK (approximately A$700 billion) at the end of 2012, derived from royalties on the country's oil and gas reserves.
+The fund is about the size as the national economy.

-According to the Norwegian Government, Norway is the world's eleventh largest producer of oil and second largest exporter of natural gas.
-It has approximately half of the remaining reserves of oil and gas in Europe and globally, is the third-biggest oil exporter, behind Saudi Arabia and Russia.
-It supplies 15 per cent of Europe's gas needs and, within a few years, is expected to increase gas exports dramatically to account for 30 per cent of European gas imports.
+According to the Norwegian Government, Norway was the world's fourteenth largest producer of oil and sixth largest producer of natural gas in 2011.
+It has approximately half of the remaining reserves of oil and gas in Europe and, globally, is the seventh biggest oil exporter and third largest exporter of natural gas.
+In 2011, Norway supplied 13 per cent of oil imports and over 30 per cent of gas imports to the EU.

 Australia's Ambassador to Norway is based in Copenhagen, and there is an Honorary Consul in Oslo.
 Norway maintains an Embassy in Australia and there are Consulates in all States and in the Northern Territory.